 I love it.

-Not everyone speaks English in Malaysia but enough people speak enough for life to be easy on this front and to mean you can get away with being lazy when it comes to local languages.
+Not everyone speaks English in Malaysia but enough people speak enough of it for life to be easy on this front and to mean you can get away with being lazy when it comes to local languages.
 I’m ashamed to say it, but I never spoke a word of any language but English while we were there.